-- Check on click on the label text whether the check box is checked or not.
+- Click on the label text to see whether the check box is checked.

 - Check whether the user-selected check box values should be saved in the database after clicking the Submit button.

-- Check is there any validation is applied for the check box or not.
+- Check whether any validation is applied for the check box or not.
 If validation is applied, click the submit button, and an alert or error message must appear.

-- Verify the default status of the checkboxes should be as per the requirement document.
+- Verify the default status of the checkboxes, which should be per the requirement document.

-- Check whether the alignment of the text box is proper or not in all browsers.
+- Check whether the text box’s alignment is proper in all browsers.